Here's why you really need a torque wrench

 TEKTON torque wrench

-I can understand why.
-A good quality torque wrench is a moderately expensive tool, and it will probably sit in your Tire Changing Kit most of the time.
+True, a good quality torque wrench is a moderately expensive tool, and it will probably sit in your Tire Changing Kit most of the time.

-But here's why you need one
+But here's why you need one.

 For aluminum Airstream wheels this is usually 110 foot-pounds (ft-lbs) of torque.
 (If you use metric specifications that's 150 Newton-meters.)

+Steel wheels, which are commonly found vintage trailers and spare tires, might need anywhere from 75 to 100 ft-pounds.
 To verify the correct torque spec for your wheels, check the Specification page in your Owner's Manual or ask Airstream about the wheels you have.

 Why proper torque is so important

 The wheel studs (the part the lug nuts thread on to) are designed to stretch a tiny amount to clamp the wheel on.
 This elasticity of the stud is what helps to secure the wheel on the hub.
+(For more on this, see our blog "Why do trailer wheels come flying off?")

 If the lug nuts are put on too tightly, the threads on the wheels studs can stretch beyond their elastic range.
 In the extreme, this can cause the studs to break and the wheel will come flying off with disastrous results.
 Too loose, and the lug nuts will gradually work their way loose, which is just as bad.